Centre of the Fines Bailiwick

-Billingbear Park, just south of the village, was the centre of Binfield Walke or Fines Bayliwick, the greatest of the sixteen red-deer stocked sub-divisions into which Windsor Forest was split.
-It was granted to Sir Henry Neville by Edward VI in 1549.
-He was the younger brother of the 5th Lord Bervagenny and a descendant of the Nevilles of Bisham & elsewhere.
-His fine monument (1593) can be seen in the parish church.
-Sir Henry’s son and namesake was Ambassador to France, but was implicated in the Earl of Essex’ plot against Elizabeth I and imprisoned in the Tower.
-During the Civil War, the area was deeply divided: Colonel Richard Neville of Billingbear House fighting on the opposite side to his Parliamentarian brother, Henry.
-After Charles II was restored to the throne, the house was the scene of a great dinner party.
-The King, the Duke of York, Prince Rupert and many other nobles rode over from Windsor in 1667.
-The fine Elizabethan House burnt down earlier this century.
+Billingbear Park, just south of the village, became the centre of Binfield Walke (and Fiennes Bailiwick), the greatest of the sixteen red-deer-stocked royal sub-divisions of Windsor Forest.
+It was granted to Sir Henry Neville, a gentleman of the privy chamber, by King Edward VI in 1551, perhaps as a wedding present.
+Neville was the younger brother of the 5th Lord Bergavenny and a descendant of the great Neville family of County Durham (as well as Bisham).
+He had risen to power as a follower of the Duke of Northumberland and even signed the document that left the Crown to the Nine-Days Queen, Lady Jane Grey.
+He built a magnificent mansion at Billingbear in 1567.
+It was of the usual Elizabethan red-brick E-shape with multiple gables, which were subsequently removed in the 18th century.
+Henry’s son and namesake was a famous Elizabethan diplomat and there is a bizarre theory that he was the real author of William Shakespeare’s plays.
+During the Civil War, the area was deeply divided: the royalist Colonel Richard Neville of Billingbear fighting on the opposite side to his parliamentarian brother, Henry.
+After King Charles II was restored to the Throne, the house was the scene of a great dinner party in 1667.
+The King, the Duke of York, Prince Rupert and many other nobles rode over from Windsor especially.

 |© Nash Ford Publishing 2001.
 All Rights Reserved.|